IBM/aspera-cli/README.md

 #### Shared folders

-Shared folder created by users are managed through **permissions** on node.
-In addition, when a permission is created, an event is sent to AoC to create a **link** file in the user's home folder.
+Like in AoC web UI, "Shared Folders" can be created and shared with either **Private** or **Public** links.
+**Private** links require the collaborator to log-in to access the shared folder.
+**Public** links include a passcode that enables the user to access the shared folder without login-in.

 Shared folders can be created either:

-- by normal users in a workspace: they can share a folder with other users in the same workspace: `aoc files perm`
+- by users in a workspace: they can share personal folders with other users in the same workspace: `aoc files perm`
 - by administrators: they can share a folder with users in any workspace: `aoc admin node do [node id] perm`

+Technically (API), shared folder are managed through [permissions](https://developer.ibm.com/apis/catalog/aspera--aspera-node-api/Introduction) on node and an event is sent to AoC to create a **link** in the user's home folder to the shared folder.
 In both cases, it is necessary to specify a workspace.

-Shared folders, and so "permissions" are created using the node API [permissions](https://developer.ibm.com/apis/catalog/aspera--aspera-node-api/Introduction).

 The basic payload (last argument at creation usually specified with `@json:`) is: